buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcKernel/Entities/IfcRelNests.md

 ## Formal Propositions

 ### NoSelfReference
-The instance to with the relation points as provided by _RelatingObject_ shall not be contained in the list of _RelatedObjects_.
+The instance to which the relation points as provided by _RelatingObject_ shall not be contained in the list of _RelatedObjects_.